chef-boneyard/chef-rfc/rfc010-windows-package.md

 Deprecated attributes:

 * checksum
-The existing cookbook allows source to be a URL, we'd rather use remote_file to download packages unless we're passing the URL directly to the installer to avoid code duplication and maintain 'primatives.'
+The existing cookbook allows source to be a URL, we'd rather use remote_file to download packages unless we're passing the URL directly to the installer to avoid code duplication and maintain 'primitives.'
 * success_codes
 This will be renamed to returns to match other existing core providers